 Arphaxad & Other Locations in Genesis 10:22

-Genesis 10:22, aka the Table of Nations, is a biblical chapter that lists the peoples whom the authors viewed as fellow Semites or sons of Noah’s first born, Shem.
-Foreigners as Africans and Egyptians as well as regional enemies were labeled as descendants of Noah’s second son, Ham.
+Genesis 10:22, aka the Table of Nations, is a biblical chapter that tripartitions the world of the Septuagint authors into the areas Alexander the Great divided among his generals; Seleucius, Ptolemy and Lysimachus.
+Genesis 10 lists these divided peoples according to the LXX authors’ views as fellow Semites or sons of Noah’s first born, Shem; a region granted to Seleucius.
+Hamites or Africans and Egyptians as well as Canaanites were labeled as descendants of Noah’s second son, Ham which also described the area ruled by the Ptolemaic Dynasty.
 Mediterranean trading partners and others as Aegean Islanders, Greeks, Hittites and Armenians were viewed as offspring of Japheth, the third son of Noah.
+This region was granted to Lysimachus.
 One of the most puzzling names listed in the Table of Nations is the name Arphaxad who is listed as a son of Shem or fellow Semite.
 According to Genesis 10:22:

 “The sons of Shem: Elam, Ashur, Arphaxad, Lud and Aram.”